 - Manage shifts in supply chains where possible

 Changes to UK corporate governance and reporting you should be aware of

 Financial Reporting Council

 The Financial Reporting Council (FRC) has been active in updating guidance and easing reporting requirements.
-They published specific guidance on Corporate Governance and Reporting in March 2020 noting you should:
+They published consolidated guidance on Corporate Governance and Reporting in December 2020 noting you should:

-- Consider how you will secure reliable and relevant information, on a continuing basis, in order to manage the future operations, including the flow of financial information from significant subsidiary, joint venture and associate entities
+- Consider how you will secure reliable and relevant information, on a continuing basis, in order to manage the future operations, including the flow of financial information from significant subsidiary, joint venture and associate entities; and

-- Pay attention to capital maintenance, ensuring that sufficient reserves are available when the dividend is paid, not just proposed; and sufficient resources remain to continue to meet the company’s needs
+- Pay attention to capital maintenance, ensuring that sufficient reserves are available when the dividend is made, not just proposed; and sufficient resources remain to continue to meet the company’s needs.

 Financial Conduct Authority

-- There is a dedicated FCA Covid response hub where you can access the latest news, updates and information for firms.
+- There is a dedicated FCA COVID-19 response hub where you can access the latest news, updates and information for firms.

-- Firms can apply for a three month extension period to file accounts
+- Some firms can apply for a three month extension period to file accounts

-- There has been a temporary pause in the UK’s corporate strike-off process and announcement of ‘sympathetic’ reviews of those receiving late filing penalties.
+- There was a temporary pause in the UK’s corporate strike-off process and announcement of ‘sympathetic’ reviews of those receiving late filing penalties.

 Department for Business, Energy and Industrial Strategy and Insolvency Service